AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 ### Running the application

-* Analytics server uses port 7000, make sure the port is available.
+* Analytics service uses port 7000, make sure the port is available.
 * `cd {Your Directory}/forms-flow-ai/forms-flow-analytics`

 * For Linux,